codenickycode/js808/README.md

 ### What were the hard parts?

 - Deciding on a data structure for the pattern:

   - 0-indexed array?
   - Map similar to a DAW timeline (1.1, 1.2, 1.3, 1.4, 2.1, 2.2...)

-  - For simplicity I ended with a simple array, but will migrate to a map for next version.
+- Tracking down irregularities in timing:
+  - It's a side-effect of imprecise javascript timing and React asychronicity.
+(Moving to Tone.js)

 ### What were the fun parts?